knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 2. Add the iOS platform to your Ionic project by running the following commands in your project directory:

     ``ionic cap add ios``

+    This should add folder "ios" to your project.

 3. Then build the iOS app: ``ionic cap build ios`` (do this every time you make changes)

 4. Xcode should open.
 Select a simulator and press start in the Xcode.
+You might need to add a new device simulator.
     Alternatively, you can run ``ionic cap run ios``

 Note: If you encounter any issues running your app, try running `ionic capacitor sync ios` to sync your iOS app.